-The PCCDS Learning Network is led by a team of core administrative staff from RTI International and Blackford Middleton, Jerry Osheroff, and Kensaku Kawamoto serve as key investigators.
+The PCCDS Learning Network is led by a team of core administrative staff from RTI International and Blackford Middleton, MD, MPH, MSc, Jerome Osheroff, MD, and Kensaku Kawamoto, MD, PhD, serve as key investigators.

-Beth Lasater, MSPH, PCOR CDS-LN Project Manager, has more than 25 years of experience working on numerous health IT and public health projects.
+Beth Lasater, MSPH, PCCDS-LN Project Manager, has more than 25 years of experience working on numerous health IT and public health projects.
 She brings experience working with learning networks and cross site collaborations to improve health and health outcomes.
 Ms. Lasater was the project manager for the Practice Transformation Support for Regional Extension Centers for ONC which developed the Practice Transformation Toolkit to assist providers in implementing EHR is practice.
-She will provide support for the project and be the point of contact for communications related to the PCOR CDS LN.
+She will provide support for the project and be the point of contact for communications related to the PCCDS LN.